leepaul009/models/deep_speech_2/new_readme.md

 ```

 ### Setup decoder for inference
-install and build the dependency (pcre and swig)
+install and build the dependency (pcre and swig), by the way, you can also refer to the file swig-3.0.12/INSTALL
 ```
 wget http://prdownloads.sourceforge.net/swig/swig-3.0.12.tar.gz
 tar -xvzf swig-3.0.12.tar.gz
 cd swig-3.0.12/
 wget https://ftp.pcre.org/pub/pcre/pcre-8.41.tar.gz
 sh ./Tools/pcre-build.sh
+sh configure
+make
+make install
 ```
+Go to the directory of deepSpeech2
-setup the decoder
+And setup the decoder
 ```
 cd ./decoders/swig
 sh setup.sh